sidharthtadeparti/sidharthtadeparti.github.io/_pages/about.md

 My research interest broadly lie in Vision and Control for robotics.
 At Stanford, I was fortunate to have rotated at the <a href='https://stanfordasl.github.io/'> Autonomous Systems Lab </a> and and worked on control and percpetion for autonomous aircraft landing.
 I served as an RA for (<a href='https://hai.stanford.edu/industry/sustainability-and-ai'> Sustainibity + AI </a>).
 I also was teaching assitant for couses on decision making (AA228), autonomy (AA228V) and optimization (AA222).

+Feel free to click on the linky stuff down below!